Does the Cost of Not Ranking get your CFO’s Attention?

 Calculate the Cost of Not Ranking

-The Cost of Not Ranking is simply a model I created a number of years ago that calculates the cost of using paid search to make up the difference of either lost organic traffic or to show the traffic you could/should get for free via organic search if you focused on optimizing the site. ?Understanding this cost and developing a strategic plan to reallocate funds to cover either a short-term drop and/or potentially long term. ?
-As many of these companies indicate it could change their costs and acquisition models completely.
+The Cost of Not Ranking is a simple model I created a number of years ago out of frustration witih executives that only wanted to use paid search.
+This model calculates the cost of using paid search to make up the difference of either lost organic traffic or to show the traffic you could/should get for free via organic search if you focused on optimizing the site.
+Understanding this cost and developing a strategic plan to reallocate funds to cover either a short-term drop and/or potentially long term.
+As many of these companies indicate in their annual reports, a loss of organic traffic would significantly change their costs and acquisition models

 Like most of my models, I first introduced this concept of “Cost of Not Ranking” in 2000 in a presentation to an F100 company to convince them to spend anything on SEO.
-At that time, they were spending around $500k a month across Yahoo, AltaVista, GoTo to own various words that related to their business. ?My agency was hired to do an SEO audit and recommend changes to make them rank better. ?We delivered a 100+ page report of recommended changes and were told that there were no resources to make the necessary changes. ?Ironically, there were $5.5 million dollars to pay for traffic that most of which we could get for free with some basic changes.
-The Cost of Not Ranking model created the shock and awe that changes the minds of a few senior executives to actually invest in their website.
-In the end, we drove 3x what paid was bring for a fraction of the cost.
+At that time, they were paying around $500k a month across Yahoo, AltaVista, and GoTo to own various words related to their business.
+My agency was hired to do an SEO audit and recommend changes to make them rank better.
+We delivered a 100+ page report of recommended changes and were told there were no resources to make the necessary changes.
+Ironically, there were 5.5 million dollars to pay for traffic most of which we could get for free with some fundamental web changes.
+The Cost of Not Ranking model created shock and awe and changed the minds of a few senior executives who wanted to invest in their website.
+In the end, we drove 3x of the revenue that paid delivered for a fraction of the cost.

 Monitor your Organic Performance

-The good news is if you are not chasing algorithms and develop sound content practices you are typically ok.
-If you live and die by the slightest shifts then you need to have a backup plan. ?I am not suggesting hour by hour ranking reports.
-At a minimum, you should be monitoring Google and Bing Search Consoles for a week over week and month over month shifts.
-If anything changes radically you need to develop a triage of the problem.
-If you are not on the Search Team might make sense to
+The good news is that you are typically ok if you are not chasing algorithms and developing sound content practices.
+If you live and die by the slightest shifts then you need a backup plan.
+I am not suggesting hour-by-hour ranking reports.
+At a minimum, you should monitor Google and Bing Search Consoles for week-over-week and month-over-month shifts.
+If anything changes radically, you must develop a triage for the problem.
+If you are not on the Search Team, it might make sense to be aware of what they monitor and not be surprised by increased spends to drive the traffic you need for dales.

 Implement an AlwaysOn Strategy